 Edit: With GitLab 12.1, released on July 22, 2019, it is possible to automatically get HTTPS certificates for GitLab Pages using Let’s Encrypt.
 Using Cloudflare Origin Certificates is still a perfectly fine approach, however, it is no longer more convenient than just using GitLab’s Let’s Encrypt integration.

 The biggest advantage of this setup is its financial cost.
 Apart from buying the tkainrad.dev domain, creating this site did not cost any money.
 Furthermore, the page is now running at absolutely zero cost.
 This is not restricted to a limited timeframe, thanks to GitLab Pages.

-If you have basic programming skills, I highly recommend to host your static sites with this free service instead of paying a montly fee to a hosting provider.
+If you have basic programming skills, I highly recommend hosting your static sites with this free service instead of paying a monthly fee to a hosting provider.